Best Margarita Mocktail

 What is a tequila alternative?

-I love the Ritual tequila alternative (and I like their gin!) to give extra oomph to mocktails.
+I love the Ritual tequila alternative (and I like their gin!) to give extra oomph to this mocktail recipe.
 Ritual describes the tequila as, “grassy flavor, smoky aroma and bright fire of tequila without the alcohol.”
-(Not sponsored, just what I use and love!)
+(Not sponsored, it’s just what I use and love!)

 Is this virgin margarita recipe really sweet?